no-am-man/Pleasance/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🎉 Version 1.0.0 is Live!
+## 🎉 Version 2.0.0 is Live!
-We are excited to announce the official release of Pleasance.
-The federation is now open source and ready for its first wave of sovereign individuals.
-Thank you for being part of this journey.
+This major update introduces a fully-featured Community Federation, allowing sovereign individuals to create, manage, and discover co-learning communities.
+We've also enhanced our AI capabilities and refined the user experience across the board.

 ## Core Philosophy